 Written by Sam Corporations May 18, 2023

-The South Valley of Cusco is the tourist name given to the tourist attractions located southeast of Cusco.
-The most important are places to be visited are: Tipón, Piquillacta, the church of San Pedro de Andahuaylillas, the Huasao wetlands and its dozens of towns full of history and traditions.
-These destinations can be visited with an all inclusive tour or on your own.
+The South Valley of Cusco is the tourist attractions located southeast of Cusco.
+The most important are places to be visited are: Tipón, Piquillacta, the church of San Pedro de Andahuaylillas, the Huasao wetlands and its small towns full of history and traditions.
+These destinations can best be visited with an all inclusive tour.

 Also in the South Valley you can visit Andean towns with many traditions such as: Huasao, Oropesa, Huaro, Urcos and more.
 The most famous natural landscapes are: the Huacarpay lagoon, the Pachatusan mountain range, the wetlands de Huasao and the Vilcanota river.